flaviuse/mern-authentication/client/README.md

 # :heavy_check_mark: Env variables:

-set env variables on heroku with 'heroku config:set VAR=VALUE'
+Setup the environmental variables on heroku cli with 'heroku config:set VAR=VALUE' or directly on the website.

-The env variables needed are :
+The variables needed are :

 REACT_APP_API_URL=   API_URL ending with route /api.